The Community We Serve

 |One in five tribal college students must travel more than 50 miles to attend classes.

-The American Indian College Fund provides scholarships to needy Native students.
+The American Indian College Fund Serves Impoverished Native American Communities

-- Tribal college students want to use their education to help others.
-Seventy-three percent of graduates say they attended college to make a better life for their families; 64% percent want to use their education to help their people.
+- The desire for an education is strong, but the financial resources are lacking:The number of Native Americans enrolled in colleges and universities more than doubled in the past 30 years.
+And 73% percent of Native American graduates surveyed attended college to make a better life for their families; 64% percent want to use their education to help their communities.

-Only 5% of American Indian students who apply to the American Indian College Fund for a scholarship can afford to go to college without financial assistance.
+Only 5% of American Indian student scholars can afford to go to college without financial assistance.

 →Download our brochure about how you can help the American Indian College Fund to support Native students.